 The most explicit comments, however, came from Attorney General Eric Holder during a March 5, 2012 speech he gave at the Northwestern University School of Law.
 In this speech, General Holder discussed at length the legal justifications for the Government’s ability to use lethal force in a foreign country against a U.S. citizen associated with al Qaeda and actively planning to kill Americans.

 Law and Order

-The court correctly held that the Government waives the deliberative process privilege only when a predecisional document has been adopted as a final policy.
-And the adoption of a predecisional document such as a legal memorandum occurs only where the agency expressly adopts or incorporates it as a final opinion.
+The court correctly held that the Government waives the deliberative process privilege only when an agency adopts a predecisional document as a final policy.
+And the adoption of a document such as a legal memorandum occurs only where the agency expressly adopts or incorporates it as a final opinion.